 Is Lash Serum Bad for Your Eyes?

-We feel it: you want to be able to use those eyelashes to create 60 MPH winds when you blink.
+Are you one of the many people trying to cultivate longer, more luscious lashes?
+If so, then chances are you’ve heard of lash serum, the latest in a long line of beauty products that promise perfect, fluttering lashes.
 But how safe are lash boost products that promise to give you “natural” falsies?
 In general, anything you choose to use in or near your eyes should be discussed with an eye doctor before use.
-To help out, we’ve compiled information and tips to help you on your journey to long, luscious eyelashes.
+To help out, we’ve answered a few key questions about lash serums, and whether they might be right for you.

-What is lash serum?Many times, these lash “serums” are lash conditioners containing ingredients to help restore moisture and avoid breakage that mascara (or even other things, like weather) takes away from your eyelashes.
+What is lash serum?Generally speaking, lash “serums” are eyelash conditioners containing ingredients that help restore moisture and avoid breakage.
 Over-the-counter lash serums contain ingredients such as amino acids and collagen (proteins), peptides (short chains of amino acids), and prostaglandins (naturally occurring chemicals in the body) which may improve conditions for eyelashes to grow.

 - Allergic reaction to ingredients

-- Unwanted hair growth on spots other than the lash line where serum has made contact
+- Unwanted hair growth on spots other than where the serum has made contact

 - Dry, itchy, and/or red eyes

-How should you apply lash serums?You’ll want to follow all directions closely and be sure to always use the applicator provided.
+How should you apply lash serums?You’ll want to follow the manufacturer’s directions closely and be sure to always use the applicator provided.
 Typically, you’ll want to start on the inner corner of your eye and work your way carefully to the outside.

 Tips if you plan to use eyelash growth serum:

 - ALWAYS ask your doctor’s advice before using lash boosting products.